-When you want to get your finances back on track or take care of some unexpected expenses, a personal loan may be the right choice for you.
+Whether you’re working to get your finances back on track or dealing with unexpected expenses, a personal loan may be an option worth exploring.

 1. Evaluate Your Financial Situation

 Before applying for a loan, even a small personal loan, it's important to consider how it will impact your finances.

 An advantage of personal loans is that, unlike credit cards, the repayment periods are fixed.
 That means you'll know exactly when you'll pay it off and how much you’ll be paying each month.
 (A great way to figure out your estimated monthly payments is by using a personal loan calculator.)